The ones who have screwed up, and the ones who lie.

 But that was far in the future.
 All it meant to us was it took 10 men to fire the thing, at least 6 of whom had to be really sharp, on the ball, and experienced.
 In other words, the polar opposite of privates and brand new PFCs straight from school.
 Briefly, to fire the gun, one guy cranks on direction (deflection), another guy cranks on elevation, one guy puts the right fuze on the right projectile, and he and two other guys ram it onto the barrel breech, while another guy brings the correct powder charge, based on the directions given to the talker on the headset who wrote all this down, and the guy who helped load the shell but didn't fuze it loads a small .410 shotgun sized brass primer into place, hooks up the string, and on command, we erase a spot the size of 1 bedroom house from the face of the earth, all diligently supervised and overseen like a headless chicken on crack by your writer.

 I had, even in my brief rise through the ranks, performed every job on the gun to that point, including gunner and recorder/talker, the two most challenging, as well as being a safety NCO for other batteries in the field multiple times.
-(Which came about at Swamp Lejeune after some unfortunate dope put on the sights was incorrectly set by some dope operating the sights, which resulted in some colonel's wife getting a haircut on the main base road while driving the family sedan that would've cut down to about her collarbone.
-Enter the 11th Guy who had to check everything before anyone could fire, in perpetuity.)
+(Which came about at Swamp Lejeune after some unfortunate dope put on the sights was incorrectly set by some dope operating the sights, which resulted in some colonel's wife getting a tragic and gruesome 155mm haircut on the main base road while driving the family sedan that would've cut down to about her collarbone.
+To preclude such a thing ever happening again, enter the 11th Guy who had to check everything before anyone could fire, in perpetuity.)
 So it isn't like I couldn't do any of the job.

 But all my experience presupposed certain basic minimums of competency, which was the one thing I didn't have with the crew from Fraggle Rock.
 My recorder spazzed under pressure - his whole job is under pressure.
 My asst. gunner, whose job is to crank the howitzer up and down rapidly, made Peewee Herman look like the Hulk, and so on around my happy band of Cub Scout cutthroats.
 What they lacked in proficiency they made up for in enthusiasm, in proper USMC fashion.
 They might have been slow, sloppy, and bumbling, but they were loud, enthusiastic, and motivated about it, and I really did admire the effort, even as I sought to bring their talents up to par with their enthusiasm.